Photo Credit: Michael Axelrod / circa 1969

 Born and raised in a tiny suburb of NYC, I grew up a quirky, shy, pencil-thin young girl…

-“It was in my formative years I learned to trust my curiosity and inner muse.
+“Learning to trust my curiosity and inner muse at an early age felt second nature to me.
 Hours of deconstructing and rebuilding became a favorite childhood pastime.
-Full circle, they remain a trademark of the work I produce today.
+Full circle, this remains a trademark of the work I produce today.

-Beyond impermanence: the beauty in vulnerability and the resilience of human spirit…
+Beyond impermanence: in search of the beauty in vulnerability and the resilience of human spirit…